Rock and mountain climbing, hiking, biking, canyoning, skiing, rafting, riding… Whatever your mountain sport, you’ll relish it in Greece

-It’s not just the untouched and unspoilt landscapes of Greece, the national parks, the dramatic gorges, the alpine lakes and meadows, rushing rivers, virgin peaks, lush forests and huge vertical cliffs that resemble sculptures.
+It’s not just the untouched landscapes of Greece, national parks, dramatic gorges, alpine lakes and meadows, rushing rivers, virgin peaks, lush forests and huge vertical cliffs that resemble sculptures.
 It’s also the unique climate that makes Greek an ideal destination for mountain sports.
-Every season has its own charm.
+Every season presents its own opportunities.

-From spring through summer, autumn and winter the landscape literally transforms itself, ensuring that you will see something new, no matter how many times you visit.
-Landscapes of unparalleled natural beauty will accommodate whatever activity you love to do on the mountain: climbing, hiking, biking, canyoning, skiing…
+From spring through summer, autumn and winter the landscape transforms itself, ensuring that you will see something new, no matter how many times you visit.
+Scenery of unparalleled natural beauty will accommodate whatever activity you love to do on the mountain: climbing, hiking, biking, canyoning, skiing…

 Gather your friends and gear, maps, a reliable GPS and set off on an unforgettable holiday adventure.

 Mountain skiing where you never expected it.
 There are no fewer than 18 ski centres around Greece and 190km of pistes, ranging from nursery to black.
 And each and every ski destination has its own character and alpine charm – from cosmopolitan Arahova, on Mt Parnassos, to the majestic Vasilitsa, in the Pindos Mountain range.

 Where else can you experience skiing with a sea view, as you can in Helmous, near, Kalavryta?
 Whether it’s skiing, snowboarding or just the lively après ski scene on offer, skiing offers a view of Greece you never expected.

 The rock climbing routes throughout Greece are plentiful.
 The climbing in Kalymnos is particularly noteworthy, with the island recognised as one of the most significant rock climbing destinations in the world.